Luxembourg Tax Alert 2019-19

 If the authorities unduly delay the procedure, the taxpayer can go to the Luxembourg courts and, for instance, appeal a denial of a complaint or claim the enforcement of a final decision in Luxembourg.

-For more practical insights, please consult our presentation on “Managing transfer pricing disputes”.
+For more practical insights, please consult our presentation on “Managing transfer pricing disputes (PDF.
+775KB)”.

 The mutual agreement procedure with the potential extension into tax arbitration is an efficient and effective dispute resolution mechanism.

 It is particularly suitable to manage TP disputes where double taxation occurs as a result of an upward adjustment in one Member State without any corresponding adjustment in another Member State.

 KPMG Luxembourg can assist you in all phases of tax disputes.
 To solve international and TP disputes, we will invoke and safeguard your taxpayer rights in the mutual agreement and arbitration procedure: from filing the complaint, administration of the MAP, submission to tax arbitration and monitoring the implementation of the final decision.
 We will support your tax position with a robust TP study and, if necessary, unlock the procedure by lodging domestic remedies with the administrative tribunal in Luxembourg.

 Any tax advice in this communication is not intended or written by KPMG to be used, and cannot be used, by a client or any other person or entity for the purpose of (i) avoiding penalties that may be imposed on any taxpayer or (ii) promoting, marketing, or recommending to another party any matters addressed herein.The information contained herein is of a general nature and is not intended to address the circumstances of any particular individual or entity.

 Although we endeavour to provide accurate and timely information, there can be no guarantee that such information is accurate as of the date it is received or that it will continue to be accurate in the future.
 No one should act on such information without appropriate professional advice after a thorough examination of the particular situation.